calvertzhu/London-or-London/README.md

 - ✅ Collects real-world panoramas using GPS sampling and the Google Street View API
 - ✅ Preprocesses and compresses images to 224×224 JPEGs
-- ✅ Filters near-duplicate images with spatial indexing and perceptual hashes (developing)
+- Developing: Filters near-duplicate images with spatial indexing and perceptual hashes
-- ✅ Trains a ResNet-50 classifier using PyTorch and transfer learning (developing)
+- Developing: Trains a ResNet-50 classifier using PyTorch and transfer learning
-- ✅ Visualizes predictions using Grad-CAM heatmaps (developing)
+- Developing: Visualizes predictions using Grad-CAM heatmaps
-- ✅ Web front end via Streamlit for uploading and classifying new images (developing)
+- Developing: Web front end via Streamlit for uploading and classifying new images

 ---